 (b) any other written information about the proposed scheme or amendment that is necessary to enable the EPA to comply with the Environmental Protection Act 1986 section 48A in relation to the proposed scheme or amendment.

+(2) Despite subsection (1), a proposed scheme or amendment of a class prescribed by regulations under the Environmental Protection Act 1986 section 48AAA(2) is not required to be referred to the EPA.

+[Section 20 amended: No. 45 of 2020 s.
+55.]

 21. Environmental review to be undertaken if required by EPA

 (1) This section applies if, for the purposes of assessing a proposed scheme or amendment referred to the EPA under section 20, the EPA has under the Environmental Protection Act 1986 section 48C(1)(a) —